liverbirdkte/kolla-quick-setup/README.md

 You should specify compute and controller hosts in compute and controller sections.
 Options in kolla-ansible section will be used to produce globals.yml file for kolla ansible deploy.
 So the option name and value are exactly identical to globals.yml.

+The script will install kolla-ansible, generate related configs, bootstrap servers and deploy automatically.
+You have to make sure the deploy host can ssh to all the OpenStack nodes and the account are in the sudoer list.

 If anything goes well you'll get a newly deployed OpenStack environment, then you can execute kolla ansible script to initialize network and flavor:
 ```